cbalu/TES/README.md

 ## Revision Log

+* 0.2 - Added calendar to pick the trip date and also added short description field
 * 0.1 - Pre-alpha release with equal split options and ability to compute individual share

 ## License